-- In [fellowship with] Christ we have redemption [i.e., we have been bought back from Satan] through His blood, and have forgiveness of sins according to the abundance of God’s unearned favor [grace], Ephesians 1:7 (AUV)
+- In [fellowship with] Christ we have redemption [i.e., we have been bought back from Satan] through His blood, and have forgiveness of sins according to the abundance of God’s unearned favor [grace], (AUV)

-Peter said to them, “Change your hearts and lives and be baptized, each one of you, in the name of Jesus Christ.
+- Peter said to them, “Change your hearts and lives and be baptized, each one of you, in the name of Jesus Christ.
 Then God will forgive your sins, and you will receive the gift of the Holy Spirit.
-Acts 2:38 (ERV)
+(ERV)

-To him all the prophets give witness, that through his name everyone who has faith in him will have forgiveness of sins.
+- To him all the prophets give witness, that through his name everyone who has faith in him will have forgiveness of sins.
 48 And he gave orders for them to have baptism in the name of Jesus Christ.
 Then they kept him with them for some days.
-Acts 10:43 & 48 (BBE)
+(BBE)

 Sins washed away

-What are you waiting for?
+- What are you waiting for?
 Get up and be baptized.
-Have your sins washed away by calling on the name of the Lord.’
-Acts 22:16 (NLT)
+Have your sins washed away by calling on the name of the Lord (Jesus).’
+(NLT)

-Hopefully, you have a better understanding of why God forgives you, now forgive others and yourself!
-Blessings to you and your loved ones—♥ Tim.
+Hopefully, you have a better understanding of why God forgives you, now forgive others, and yourself!
+I pray that you have enjoyed and will make the most of this Bible lesson.
+Blessings to you and your loved ones—♥ Tim. ☺

 Scriptures to read and study:

-See what is available on Sound Truth Ministry
+See what is available on the Sound Truth Ministry website.

 I look forward to your feedback via comment at the bottom of the page or by emailing firstname.lastname@example.org.
 Have a fantabulous day!